HITECHCRIME/HC_SG108_Children_of_Narcissus/README.md

 always keeping out
 children of narcissus
 staging life pretenders

 twisted benders of mind

 gaslight running out

 here to take a lesson
 so concealed and subtle
-brujas casting spelled opinions till i’m rigged and outta picture
+brujas casting spelled opinions till i’m rigged and raptured

 there were days
 when i gave my soul

 returned damn wrecked
 maybe not intended
-but they knew the effects,
+but they knew side (the) effects,

 sliced through the neck
 with thoughts
 bleeding straight to cup
-of thing you made me do
+of things you let me do

 now i’m spilling that